sdelgadoc/admingpt/README.md

 ### Run the AdminGPT command line interface (CLI)
 1. Set the folling authentication environmental variables:
-   - CLIENT_NAME: The name of the person who will be using this assistant
-   - CLIENT_EMAIL: The email of the person who will be using this assistant
    - OPENAI_API_KEY: The OpenAI API key for authentication
    - CLIENT_ID: The Microsoft Graph client ID for authentication
    - CLIENT_SECRET: The Microsoft Graph client secret for authentication